Layout

 The Role of Product Managers

-Product managers, on the other hand, bridge the external and the internal.
+Product management consultants, on the other hand, bridge the external and the internal.
 Their role is to create a product vision and a product strategy to achieve it.
 Product managers capture the voice of the customer, research the market, prioritize product features, engage in ideation to conceive new product ideas and ensure that the product team delivers the right offering.

 Product management is not complete at the product launch.
 The product manager’s role begins at the product’s initial conception and ends only with the product’s retirement from the marketplace.
 The product manager and product owner’s input and oversight include every stage in the product development process, from listening to customer feedback to prioritizing features through post-launch modifications and derivatives, obsolescence, and replacement with a new generation offering.